spark404/STM32F769I-DISCO_Blank_Project/README.md

 ./Utilities/Fonts
 ```

- Note: These locations will be cleaned when the ioc project is regenerated.
+ Note: These locations will be removed when the ioc project is regenerated.
 Just copy them back at will.

  At this point you should be able to compile and run the project without errors.
  It just doesn't do anything yet.